ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Method

-Composing alpha values obtained from our two different geometric representations is not straightforward as the learning dynamic of the density and the SDF are not the same.
-As mentioned earlier, learning a volumetric representation of the scene based only on spatial density is easier and faster to learn compared to learning an arbitrary signed distance field of a complex outdoor scene.
-To facilitate the convergence of our representation, we introduce two regularization methods during the hybrid stage: a \textbf{probability-based sampling attribution} and an \textbf{SDF-gradient normalization}.\\

-\textit{Probability-based samples attribution.} To assign the alpha value based on density or SDF to a sample, we initially start with a random selection for each ray.
+\paragraph{Hybrid stage regularization.} Composing alpha values obtained from our two different geometric representations is not straightforward as the learning dynamic of the density and the SDF are not the same.
+As mentioned earlier and due to the partial observability of the reconstructed environment, learning a volumetric representation of the scene based only on spatial density is easier and faster compared to learning an arbitrary signed distance field of a complex urban scene.
+To facilitate the convergence of our representation, we introduce two regularization methods: \textbf{probability-based sampling attribution} and \textbf{SDF-gradient normalization}.\\ \textit{Probability-based samples attribution.} To assign the alpha value based on density or SDF to a sample, we initially start with a random selection for each ray.
 We noticed that this association strategy is not suitable: the signed distance field could not be properly initialized during the hybrid stage.
 To solve this problem, we introduce a probability-based sample association.
-We assign $\alpha_{i}^f$ to samples with the lowest predicted density to facilitate the learning of the signed distance field.
-Following this sample attribution strategy, we can estimate a coarse surface during the first iterations and refine the fine geometrical details as the training progresses, as illustrated in the toy example in Fig.~\ref{fig:hybrid_stage}.\\

-\textit{SDF-gradient normalization.} Volumetric representations based on density estimation tend to quickly approximate saturated alpha values ($\alpha_i^v$ being either $0$ or $1$), while alpha values computed from the SDF converge slower.
-Because $\alpha_i^v$ and $\alpha_i^f$ are composed jointly during the hybrid stage, we noticed that surface representation compensates for this gap by predicting large SDF gradient values so that $\alpha_i^f$ aligns with $\alpha_i^v$.
-Indeed, from Eq.~\ref{eq:neus-alpha} a solution to saturate alpha towards either 1 or 0, is to predict $f(p_{i+1}) \ll f(p_i)$ or $f(p_{i+1}) \gg f(p_i)$, respectively.
-During the forward pass, $f(p_i)$ and $f(p_{i+1})$ are not directly predicted by the model but rather computed using:
+We assign $\alpha_{i}^f$ to samples with the highest predicted density to initialize the signed distance field.
+It facilitates the learning of the signed distance field by limiting the range of predicted values, as all the points are sampled close to a surface.
+By sampling points near the surface, we handle the wide range of distances of driving scenarios and complex geometries.\\ \textit{SDF-gradient normalization.} During the hybrid stage, where $\alpha_i^v$ and $\alpha_i^f$ are jointly composed, we observed that the surface representation often predicts large SDF gradient values to align $\alpha_i^f$ with $\alpha_i^v$ (for more details, see our supplementary materials).
+To address this, we normalize the SDF gradient in the $\alpha_i^f$ computation to prevent the gradient from compensating the alpha distribution difference.